ianLo93/shell/README.md

 ```
 Replace <full-executable-file-path> to the executable path that you want to run, specify the file name.
 For example, *"run ./MyApp.out"*.

-- Exit the shell
+- Exit
 ```
 exit
 ```
+Exit the shell

 - Help
 ```
+help
+```
 Shell license and help with the command arguments
-```

 ## Usage
 Compile the file on terminal: